DataSF/datasf.github.io/blog/_posts/2016-11-08-analyze-your-city-as-datasfs-data-scientist.md

 ## How to apply

-@@Complete application #sss at the City’s Jobs Portal.
+[Submit your application at the City’s Jobs Porta](https://www.jobaps.com/SF/sup/bulpreview.asp?R1=PEX&amp;R2=1823&amp;R3=072007)[l](__notset__).
 Include a cover letter and a resume with your application.
 And the City’s application is a little clunky - so don’t leave it to the last minute ;-) Or you can send the cover letter to datasf at sfgov dot org.

 ## Equal Employment Opportunity